Health Insurance in Mexico- Do You Really Need It?

 What do I mean by that?

 Well, it’s simple.
-But unfortunately, many expats living in Mexico have learned the hard way that even though routine and outpatient medical care is generally more affordable in Mexico, it doesn’t mean that a catastrophic event can’t leave you bankrupt.
+Unfortunately, many expats living in Mexico have learned the hard way that even though routine and outpatient medical care is generally more affordable in Mexico, it doesn’t mean that a catastrophic event can’t leave you bankrupt.

 Let me explain…